 The labia are the fleshy lips at the opening of the vagina.
 Labial adhesions are when the lips of the vagina stick together.
 These adhesions typically occur in childhood, usually when girls are around 2 years of age, but may develop earlier or later.
 Labial adhesions usually do not cause symptoms and frequently go away spontaneously.
 When they do cause symptoms, it is usually because some urine collects in the vagina, which may lead to irritation, infections, or dribbling.

 Girls who have labial adhesions that cause symptoms are given a cream that contains estrogen.
 Alternatively, doctors may split open the adhesions either in the office or in the operating room.
 Labial adhesions commonly return.
 To help prevent their return, girls apply another cream several times a day to protect the area from irritation that can cause the adhesions to return.
-Adhesions that do not cause symptoms should still be split open by puberty so that menstrual blood can properly drain.
+Adhesions that do not cause symptoms should still be split open before puberty so that menstrual blood can properly drain.

 Rarely, girls are born with extra (duplicated) genital organs.
 That is, they may have two vaginas, two cervixes, or a double uterus instead of one.
 Sometimes, these abnormalities are noticed at birth, but, often, they are not discovered until later in life when there are urinary, menstrual, or pregnancy problems.